flotiq/scully-recipes-starter/.github/ISSUE_TEMPLATE/---bug-report.md

 ---

-Welcome to the Scully Starter Flotiq blog GitHub repo!
+Welcome to the Scully Starter Flotiq recipe GitHub repo!

 For support, help, questions, requests and ideas use https://discord.gg/FwXcHnX